hanatos/vkdt/doc/howto/noise-profiling/readme.md

 ## noise profiling

-in short, these are the instructions for the impatient: do this in your `bin/` directory:
+in short, these are the instructions for the impatient:

 ```
-./noise-profile.sh your-raw-file.raw
+vkdt noise-profile your-raw-file.raw
 ```

-it will write the noise profile for the camera maker/model/iso combination to `bin/data/nprof` so it can be picked up by `vkdt`.
+it will write the noise profile for the camera maker/model/iso combination to `data/nprof/` so it can be picked up by `vkdt`.

 for various things it is useful to know how much noise we can expect from a pixel in the raw image file. we fit a gaussian/poissonian mixture to the observed variance in an image.

-to derive the values, there are two processing graphs in the `bin/data/` directory:
+to derive the values, there are two processing graphs in the `data/` directory:

 ```
-bin/data/noiseprofile.cfg
+data/noiseprofile.cfg
-bin/data/noisecheck.cfg
+data/noisecheck.cfg
 ```

-to wire these to your specific raw file, there is a convenience wrapper bash script, `bin/noise-profile.sh`. it takes a single argument, the raw file you'd like to measure. it will output an nprof file, copy it to the `data/nprof` directory, and run the noisecheck graph, resulting in an output histogram such as the following:
+to wire these to your specific raw file, there is a convenience wrapper bash script, `vkdt-noise-profile`. it takes a single argument, the raw file you'd like to measure. it will output an nprof file, copy it to the `data/nprof` directory, and run the noisecheck graph, resulting in an output histogram such as the following: